The Halo Bispectrum Multipoles in Redshift Space

-It appears, however, that the stochastic velocity contribution $\epsilon_\eta \eta$ to the halo density, that one can expect when selection effects are present \cite{DesjacquesJeongSchmidt2018}, is indeed disfavoured in our ideal set-up, at least at the large scales we are exploring (Fig.~\ref{fig:shot-noise}). \item Both the fitting function for the quadratic local bias parameter $b_2(b_1,\bG)$ of \cite{LazeyrasEtal2016} as the relation for the tidal bias parameter $\bG(b_1)$ proposed in \cite{EggemeierEtal2020, EggemeierEtal2021} (and their combination) appear to significantly improve the posteriors on $b_1$ and $f$ (Fig.~\ref{fig:bias_relations}); the first, however, appears to introduce some bias in the determination of $b_1$, although relevant only because of the large cumulative volume of our simulations set. \item For our ideal measurements in a simulation box with periodic boundary conditions, the Gaussian model for the bispectrum multipoles covariance provides a very good approximation to the numerical estimate.
-A small underestimate is noticeable (and expected \cite{Barreira2019, BiagettiEtal2021A}) for the squeezed configurations of the bispectrum monopole (Fig.~\ref{fig:variance_theory}).
-On the other hand a quite remarkable agreement is obtained in the comparison with the cross-correlation coefficients (Fig.~\ref{fig:cov}).
-In terms of the posteriors on bias parameters and $f$ we find no noticeable difference between the Gaussian theory variance and the numerical variance, while a very small difference is present when compared to the full numerical covariance (Fig.~\ref{fig:cov_vs_variance}). \end{itemize}
+It appears, however, that the stochastic velocity contribution $\epsilon_\eta \eta$ to the halo density, that one can expect when selection effects are present \cite{DesjacquesJeongSchmidt2018}, is indeed disfavoured in our ideal set-up, at least at the large scales we are exploring (Fig.~\ref{fig:shot-noise}).